krystal/crumbs/README.md

 ## Options

-There is currently two required options that you need to pass to the Crumbs constructor
+There are a number of options that are required for the Crumbs constructor

+`cookieName`: Give the cookie your own name.
+If not specified then the default is `cookie_consent`

 `editSettingsButton`: This is an HTMLElement that you want to attach an event listener too in order for the user to change the cookie settings